The Most Incredible Football Story Ever Told Is The Drew Brees Story!

-Brees and Tomlinson had both played together in a Texas High School All-Star Football Game and had become Great Friends after their High School Football Season and now these Two Great Texas Football Players were together again in New York City as Finalists for the Heisman Trophy.
+Brees and Tomlinson had both played together in a Texas High School All-Star Football Game They Had Become Really Great Friends after their High School Football Season and now these Two Great Texas Football Players were together again in New York City as Finalists for the Heisman Trophy.
 “Wouldn’t it be Great if we could both play on the same NFL Team,” Tomlinson told Brees in New York City.

 I will NEVER forget The Night on The Dan Patrick Show when Brees Laughingly read his NFL Draft Profile on the Air: “There is a Question about Drew Brees ability to throw the Deep Pass; but his Accuracy is a Question, and of course, his Height is a Question.” – Brees Laughingly Said.

 Although Brees did not have Great Height, he had Incredible Passing Stats and Shockingly Great Measurables for a Passing Quarterback; but he was not Drafted until The San Diego Chargers took him in the First Pick of Round Two in the 2001 Draft which was the #32 Overall Selection.

 Sometimes, The Lord works in Strange Ways his Miracles to Perform.
 In The 2001 NFL Draft, The San Diego Chargers selected RB LaDainian Tomlinson as their #1 Draft Choice.